 Shopping for a new home can be fun.
-You get to drive around town, checking out different homes, and deciding what will work best for you.
+You get to drive around town, check out different homes, and decide what will work best for you.
 Shopping around for a mortgage?
 Slightly less fun.

 But, still, it’s what you need to do if you want to make sure you’re getting the best possible deal on your mortgage.
 The shopping-around process comes with lots of different choices.
 You’ll need to choose a lender, decide on your down payment amount, and choose whether or not to buy points.
 But one of the biggest choices you’ll make is on your mortgage term.

 The term is how long you’ll pay on the mortgage if you don’t make any extra payments.
 While lenders offer loads of different terms, the most common are still the old stand-bys: 15 years and 30 years.

 Some home-buyers (or those looking to refinance) see the interest on a 15-year mortgage and assume that’s the way to go.
 After all, who wouldn’t want to make payment on their mortgage for 15 years less?